ritez-0x53/capstone_bookmyshow-frontend/README.md

 - **Netlify** - Deployment platform

 ## Features
-- User-friendly UI for browsing events
+- User-friendly UI for browsing shows, booking and last booking
 - Loading spinner for a smoother experience while fetching data
 - Responsive design that works across desktop and mobile
 - State management with Redux to manage data across components